 In addition to the AIFMD, the European Union has implemented, or is in the process of implementing, new measures in response to the financial crisis.
-These include, but are not limited to (i) a regulation on short selling and certain aspects of credit default swaps (which restricts uncovered short sales in EU shares, EU sovereign debt and EU sovereign debt-related credit default swaps), (ii) a regulation on OTC derivatives, central counterparties and trade repositories (which imposes clearing, risk mitigation, margining and trade reporting requirements on OTC derivatives counterparties), (iii) amendments to the existing Markets in Financial Instruments Directive regime (covering inducements and soft commission arrangements, pre- and post-trade transparency requirements for securities and derivatives, and venue trading requirements for certain categories of shares and derivatives and product banning powers) and (iv) the Solvency II directive (which applies new capital charges on insurers for fund investments).
+These include, but are not limited to (i) a regulation on short selling and certain aspects of credit default swaps (which restricts uncovered short sales in EU shares, EU sovereign debt and EU sovereign debt-related credit default swaps), (ii) a regulation on OTC derivatives, central counterparties and trade repositories (which imposes clearing, risk mitigation, margining and trade reporting requirements on OTC derivatives counterparties), (iii) amendments to the existing Markets in Financial Instruments Directive regime (covering inducements and soft commission arrangements, pre- and posttrade transparency requirements for securities and derivatives, and venue trading requirements for certain categories of shares and derivatives and product banning powers) and (iv) the Solvency II directive (which applies new capital charges on insurers for fund investments).
 Each or all of these measures could have direct and indirect effects on our business.

-It is proposed that from April 1, 2015, a tax on "diverted profits" will be introduced in the UK.
-The introduction of the tax remains subject to the finalization of the relevant legislation.
-According to the UK government's publications, the proposed rules are intended to counteract "contrived arrangements" to divert profits from the UK by avoiding a UK taxable presence or by other contrived arrangements between connected entities.
+In addition, the UK has now introduced a new tax on "diverted profits," effective April 1, 2015.
+The tax remains controversial and, in some parts, unclear as to its operation.
+The rules also may not be retained after the implementation of new multi-lateral treaties that could arise out of the Base Erosion and Profit Shifting (BEPS) Project of the Organisation for Economic Co-operation and Development (OECD), which is currently reviewing various topics of international taxation.
+According to the UK government's publications, the new rules are intended to counteract "contrived arrangements" to divert profits from the UK by avoiding a UK taxable presence or by other contrived arrangements between connected entities.
 A 25% rate of tax will apply to diverted profits relating to UK activity, targeting foreign companies which are perceived as exploiting the UK's permanent establishment rules or creating other tax advantages by using transactions or entities that lack economic substance.
+Credit will be available in some circumstances for foreign taxes incurred on the same profits.
 Statements by the UK government indicate that the legislation was not primarily focused on investment funds such as our funds, or non-UK investment managers of such funds such as Och-Ziff.
-However, as the proposals are currently drafted, it is not possible to provide a definitive view that the funds or the management entities will not be affected.
-Furthermore, the UK government is of the view that the new tax is not within the terms of the U.S.-UK double taxation treaty, potentially limiting the availability of credit in the U.S., as well as treaty-based dispute resolution procedures.
-A new draft of the legislation is expected shortly, including updated guidance, with a view to it passing into law during 2015.
+While it is not possible to reach a definitive conclusion that the funds or the management entities will not be affected, we believe there are sufficiently strong arguments as to why neither our funds nor the management entities would be required to self-report for this tax.
+It is worth noting in this regard that the UK government is of the VS.-UK double taxation treaty, potentially limiting the availability of credit in the US, as well as treaty-based dispute resolution procedures.